ballerina-platform/ballerina-dev-website/components/integration/data-oriented-programming/code/java-bbe/pattern-matching.md

 ---
 title: 'Pattern matching'
-description: Pattern matching empowers developers to effortlessly extract pertinent data from intricate patterns and execute precise operations based on the data's structure and content.
-Both Ballerina and Java offer the ability to handle complex data structures concisely and expressively using pattern matching techniques.
+description: Pattern matching is a powerful tool in data-oriented programming that allows developers to extract relevant data from complex patterns and perform specific operations based on the structure and content of the data. <br><br>Ballerina provides concise and expressive pattern matching techniques to handle intricate data structures efficiently.
 url: https://github.com/ballerina-guides/integration-samples/tree/main/pattern-matching-for-dop
 ---
 ```